 Your Dog's Health and Wellness

-We ventilate all buildings to keep the indoor air healthy and fresh.
+We ventilate all our buildings to keep the indoor air healthy and fresh.
 During the summer months, buildings and dogs are kept cool with AC, humidifiers and fans as needed.
 We constantly clean and disinfect every room in every building daily, as well as all our vehicles and water buckets—indeed, everything that dogs come into contact with.

 Healthy Grounds & Water